cocoJambon01/directH/faq.md

 No. For sure.
 Selenide will always be free.

-* Firstly, because we believe at Open Source.
+* Firstly, because we believe in Open Source.
 * Secondly, because we don't believe we can earn lot of money this way. :)